ElijahCano33/Scheduler/README.md

 </div>

-  The following is a mobile app that serves as both a time-management and scheduling calendar service.
+A powerful effective time-management and scheduling calendar service application for mobile devices.